 Find more research facilities and instrumentation on the Research and Economic Development website.

 Founded in the Department of Anthropology, the Ancient People and Plants Laboratory (APPL) is fully equipped to conduct archaeobotanical research and contains an extensive modern seed reference collection containing accessions from plants around the world to aid in seed identification.
 APPL also houses a microscope photography station that captures high-quality photographs of small materials and microscope slides.

 Cognition, Brain, and Autism Laboratory

-The Cognition, Brain, and Autism Lab in the Department of Psychology investigates the neurobiology of social, cognitive and affective processes in both typical and atypical development.
-The lab studies people with developmental disorders, including Autism Spectrum Disorder (ASD) and also neurotypical individuals in order to learn more about the similarities and differences at the brain, behavior, and cognitive levels.
+The Cognition, Brain, and Autism Lab in the Department of Psychology investigates the neurobiology of social, cognitive, and affective processes in both typical and atypical development.
+The lab studies people with developmental disorders, including Autism Spectrum Disorder (ASD), and also neurotypical individuals in order to learn more about the similarities and differences in the brain, behavior, and cognitive levels.
 In order to achieve this goal, the lab utilizes neuropsychological assessments and Magnetic Resonance Imaging (MRI) techniques to measure brain structure, function, connectivity, and metabolite levels.

 Developmental Ecology and Human Biology Laboratory

 The Developmental Ecology and Human Biology Lab (DEHB) is a biological and biocultural anthropology wet lab providing a center for research involving immunological, neuroendocrine, metabolic, nutritional, and other biological markers.
 DEHB also supports the training of graduate and advanced undergraduate students, and enables students to incorporate biomarkers into their thesis/dissertation projects.